Thalassa CMS logo

 To add your own macro, specific to your CGI program, either derive a class from ScriptMacroprocessorMacro, or use one of the predefined classes, such as ScriptMacroConst or ScriptMacroScrVar.
 Make an object with operator new and pass the pointer to the framework using the method

-void AddMacro(class ScriptMacroprocessorMacro *p);
+void AddMacro(ScriptMacroprocessorMacro *p);

-Please note the ownership over the object is considered to be transferred here, that is, once you called this method, the macro object from now on belongs to the macroprocessor and will be deleted by its constructor.
+Please note the ownership over the object is considered to be transferred here, that is, once you called this method, the macro object from now on belongs to the macroprocessor and will be deleted by its destructor.
 That's why it must be created with new and in no other way.

 You can set the vector of positionals for the macroprocessor using metod